 Step 6 Complete the assessment process

 - Assessment of your basic skills and aptitudes are important to your success, no matter what educational pathway you may choose.
 ASSESSMENT TESTS MUST BE TAKEN SERIOUSLY.
 Your results will determine placement in Math and English courses.
-Use these links to access Math and English study guides and prepare for your assessment:

 - No appointments are needed for assessments.
 All assessment sessions are walk-ins.
 The assessment evaluation will provide important information to counselors regarding your academic levels in the areas of English, Reading and Math.